defenxor/dsiem/docs/event_processing.md

 ## Generating Alarms

 Dsiem performs event correlation on all incoming `Normalized Event` based on its configured directive rules.
 Dsiem generates `Alarm` if the directive rule condition are met by a series of incoming events within a given period of time.
-See Directives section for more detail on how alarms are generated.
+Refer to [Directive and Alarm](./directive_and_alarm.md) doc for more detail on how alarms are generated.

 Dsiem stores generated `Alarm` and subsequent updates to it in a log file which is then harvested by a local Filebeat.
 In addition to the alarm it self, Dsiem also store `Alarm_events` record that link each alarm to the `Normalized Event`s that trigger its creation.
 Just like `Alarm`, those records are also harvested by the local Filebeat instance.